schmich/runx/README.md

 15
 ```

-At runtime:
-- When locating the `Runfile`, directories are searched up to the root until it's found, so you can invoke `runx` in project subdirectories.
-- All tasks are run with the working directory set to the directory containing the `Runfile`.
-- The bundled Ruby version is 2.1.5.

 ## How It Works

 The Go-built runx binary contains an OS-specific version of [Phusion's Traveling Ruby](https://github.com/phusion/traveling-ruby) runtime, embedded with [Jim Teeuwen's go-bindata](https://github.com/jteeuwen/go-bindata).
 At runtime, the Ruby distribution is extracted to `~/.runx/<hash>`, the runx binary spawns `ruby`, which then loads the runx Ruby library, which finally loads the `Runfile` and runs tasks.

 ## License